dmbarbour/glas/docs/GlasDesign.md

         type T0 = ((1+T0) * (1+T0))

-This trivially supports algebraic products (pairs with both edges), sums (choice of edge labeled '0' or '1'), and unit value (terminal tree node with no edges).
-The empty tree cannot be represented.

-Glas encourages use of *labeled* data structures.
-Instead of simple pairs and sums, we encode labels into edges on a path through a tree.
-For example, the label 'data' is represented by path `01100100 01100001 01110100 0110001 00000000`, using a null terminator to clarify the end of label.
-Labeled data means we reach data after traversing the label.
-To efficiently encode labels, we'll use a different tree representation:
+However, for extensibility and self-documentation, Glas encourages use of *labeled* data structures.
+Labels are encoded as paths through a sparse tree.
+For example, the label 'data' will normally be represented by path `01100100 01100001 01110100 0110001 00000000`, using null-terminated UTF-8 text.
+The labeled data is the data we reach by following this path.
+A 'variant' has a single label followed by data, while a 'record' forms a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) with different labels sharing path prefixes.

+To efficiently represent labeled data, Glas systems favor a tree representation that compact non-branching paths, such as:

         type BitString = (compact) Bool list
         type T1 = (BitString * (1 + (T1*T1)))

-A variant is a single labeled value.
-A record combines multiple labels, overlapping the common label prefixes to form a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) due to compaction of bitstrings.
-A symbol is simply the label itself, terminated by unit (the single-node tree).

-Bytes are encoded as fixed-width bitstrings, msb to lsb, e.g. `00010111` is an 8-bit byte.
-A binary is a list of bytes, and a string is (usually) a utf-8 binary.
-Natural numbers are typically encoded as variable-width bitstrings, msb to lsb, excluding the zeroes prefix, e.g. number 23 is `10111`.
+Glas systems can also work with fixed-width labels.
+For example, `(A * B)` pairs and `(A + B)` sum types are essentially records and variants with one-bit fixed-width labels, while a 32-bit address space can be modeled by a record with 32-bit fixed-width labels.

+Unit `()` is the tree with no children.
+By Glas conventions, a bitstring terminating in unit will encode bytes, words, numbers, and symbols.
+For example, `00010111` encodes byte 23, and `10111` encodes natural number 23.

-Glas uses lists to encode sequential structures.
-Logically, a list has type `type List a = (a * List a) | ()`, i.e. a list is constructed of `(Head * Tail)` pairs, finally terminated by unit `()`.
-However, Glas systems will often represent lists under-the-hood as [finger trees](https://en.wikipedia.org/wiki/Finger_tree), using *Acceleration* to support efficient list join, indexing, and access to both ends.
+Glas uses lists to encode most sequential structures.
+A binary is a list of bytes, and texts are usually UTF-8 binaries.
+Logically, a list has type `type List a = (a * List a) | ()`, i.e. constructed of `(Head * Tail)` pairs and terminating in unit.
+However, to support efficient split, concat, and double-ended queue operations, Glas systems often *accelerate* lists under-the-hood using a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation.

-To work with very large trees, Glas systems will offload subtrees into content-addressed storage.
+To work with very large trees, Glas systems may offload subtrees into content-addressed storage.
 I call this pattern *stowage*.
 Of course, Glas applications may also use effects to interact with external storage.
 Stowage has a benefit of working nicely with pure computations, serves as a virtual memory and compression layer, and has several benefits for incremental computation and communication.
-Stowage is guided by program annotations.
+Stowage can be guided by program annotations.

 ## Command Line

 The Glas command line interface supports practical use of the Glas module system.
 The command line is extensible with user-defined verbs via naming modules with a `glas-cli-*` prefix.
-The following two commands are equivalent:

         glas foo Parameters
+            # rewrites to
-        glas --run glas-cli-foo.run Parameters
+        glas --run glas-cli-foo.run -- Parameters

-The glas executable will bootstrap the g0 language and build all transitive dependencies to compile the glas-cli-foo module.
-A cache can help avoid unnecessary rework.
+The glas executable bootstraps the language-g0 module, builds all transitive dependencies to compile the glas-cli-foo module, extracts the 'run' label, verifies static arity, then evaluates the extracted program with access to ad-hoc effects.
+Unnecessary rework should be mitigated by maintaining a cache.

-The glas-cli-foo module should compute a record of form `(run:Program, ...)`.
-Aside from 'run', other fields in this record could provide help messages or support tab completion.
-When run, the program is interpreted or JIT-compiled with an effects handler provided by the glas executable.
-Any warnings or errors are logged to stderr.
+Effects available to verbs will include conventional access to filesystem, network, environment variables, and standard input and output.
+The standard error output stream is reserved for printing `log:Message` effects, including warnings or errors during bootstrap or build of the verb.
+See [Glas CLI](GlasCLI.md) for details.

-The effects handler provides access to filesystem and network.
-A useful subset of applications can be implemented directly, such as a web-based IDE or a package manager.
-However, Glas systems should also develop verbs that reproducibly extract data from the module system in a useful binary forms, including compilation of independent executables.
-The Glas system is bootstrapped when we can compile and extract a glas command line executable from the module system.
+Some applications can be implemented using the command line's effects handler - including REPLs, package managers, language servers, or web-based IDEs.
+However, a primary intention is to develop verbs to deterministically and reproducibly extract useful binaries from the Glas module system, including compilation of independent executables.
+The command line interface should (eventually) be bootstrapped by extracting an executable binary.

+*Note:* Besides `--run`, the Glas command line interface will support `--version`, `--help`, and perhaps a few useful ad-hoc functions.
+Additionally, environment variable `GLAS_PATH` is used during lookup of modules.

 ## Glas Programs

-Glas defines a standard program model designed for staging, composition, and compilation of programs, while being easy to interpret.
-This model is used when defining language modules, binary extraction, automated tests, and is suitable for transaction machine applications.
-However, it is possible to support many other program models within a mature Glas system via binary extraction or acceleration.
+Glas programs are a subset of values with a standard interpretation.
+The program model is designed for convenient composition, extension, staging, and analysis.
+Glas programs are required when defining language modules or command-line verbs, and are effective for representing simple user applications.

-Glas programs are stack-based.
-Valid Glas programs have static stack arity, i.e. branches are balanced and loops are stack-invariant.
-To detect errors ahead-of-time where feasible, other ad-hoc type safety analyses are recommended but not required.
-In general, Glas programs are responsible for verifying other Glas programs.
+Glas programs manipulate a data stack.
+Interaction with the outside world is via request-response effects.
+Effects handlers can implement a sandbox or adapter layer for effects.
+Glas programs are minimally characterized by a static stack arity (e.g. 2--3 meaning 2 inputs, 3 outputs) and an effects API that describes expected requests and resulting behavior.

+Glas conditionals are backtracking.
+If an operation fails within a conditional context, we undo the effects then evaluate the alternative branch.
+If a branch obviously always fails, it might be eliminated by a compiler.
+This backtracking behavior is convenient for composable pattern matching and transactional behavior.

+Glas programs have a weakness: there is no built-in namespace.
+Code reuse is by replication, not by reference.
+This simplifies composition but complicates performance.
+Performance might be mitigated by structure sharing and memoization (work sharing) at the value layer, or by a compression pass that packages common subprograms into an effects handler.

 ### Stack Operators